KitLavis/pirate-pairs/README.md

 ### Features for the Future

 - Two-player mode

+In future a two-player mode could be added, to allow friends/colleagues to play together.
+The player-one and player-two would take it in turns to try to find a match.
+Once all the matches are found, the player with the highest number of pairs wins.
+24 cards consisting of 12 different icons would be generated for this mode.

 - Card-flip animation

+A slick card-flip animation could be added in the future to improve user experience.

+- Background music with seperate control

+In this initial iteration of the project background/theme music was left out due to a lack of suitable music being found.
+However this and a dedicated background music on/off switch could be added in the future.

 #### Ease of Future Development

 ## Tools and Technologies